Empire Classic

-Over its history, the Empire Classic has been played both as a showcase event and as a tournament.
-It most recently was played as a tournament in 2020.
-Villanova is the reigning Empire Classic champion, having defeated Arizona State 83–74 in the championship game on November 26, 2020.
-It became a showcase event in 2021.

 History

 The first two events were doubleheader showcases held at the Atlantic City Convention Center (now Boardwalk Hall).
 From 1997 through 2001, the event was played as a tournament.
 Princeton won the first tournament in 1997, which took place at Continental Airlines Arena in the New Jersey Meadowlands.

 In 1998, the event moved to Madison Square Garden in New York City, where it remained through 2019.
 In both 2002 and 2003, it was played as a showcase doubleheader.
 In 2004, it became a tournament again, with a new format as a 16-team event with teams from 16 separate conferences.
 Four predetermined regional round hosts played two games at home and the winners play in the semifinals and finals at Madison Square Garden.
 Syracuse won the first tournament played in this format, beating Memphis, 77–62, in 2004.

-In 2007, Gardner-Webb unexpectedly won at Kentucky, 84–68, and advanced to the semifinals at Madison Square Garden, preventing one of the tournament's marquee teams from playing there.
+In 2007, Gardner–Webb unexpectedly won at Kentucky, 84–68, and advanced to the semifinals at Madison Square Garden, preventing one of the tournament's marquee teams from playing there.
 To ensure that the marquee teams would play in the semifinals in the 2008 tournament, the semifinalists were predetermined, regardless of the results of the regional rounds.
 Beginning in 2009, the format was revised to a 12-team field and each team was guaranteed four games in the tournament, with the semifinalists advancing to Madison Square Garden and the remaining eight teams being split into two subregional tournaments played at predetermined campus sites.

 In 2014, the tournament format changed again, with eight teams from eight separate conferences invited to the tournament.
 Two games were held at four different regional sites selected before the tournament.
 The semifinals and finals were held at Madison Square Garden and the remaining four teams played in a tournament format at a predetermined on-campus site.
 This format persisted through 2019.

 With the COVID-19 pandemic raging in the United States during the 2020–21 NCAA Division I men's basketball season, the Empire Classic was one of the very few multiteam events held during the fall of 2020.
 With no fans permitted to attend, it took place behind closed doors at Mohegan Sun Arena in Uncasville, Connecticut.
 Only four teams participated.
 Baylor withdrew from it after head coach Scott Drew tested positive for COVID-19; Rhode Island replaced Baylor.